-Recreational licenses are valid for one year (Jul 1-Jun 30 of the following year).
-No fee is required for use of a test trawl when used with another trawl for which the gear fee has been paid, maximum test trawl length is 16' cork line, 20' lead line.
+Recreational licenses are valid for one year (July 1-June 30 of the following year) or from the date of issue.
+No fee is required for use of a test trawl when used with another trawl for which the gear fee has been paid; maximum test trawl length is 16' cork line, 20' lead line.